oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ### Client Authentication {#token-endpoint-client-authentication}

-Confidential clients or other clients issued client credentials MUST authenticate with the authorization server as described in
+Confidential or credentialed clients client MUST authenticate with the authorization server as described in
 {{client-authentication}} when making requests to the token endpoint.
 Client authentication is used for: